In the model

-Infant mortality represents the health of the most vulnerable age group and can help with interpreting the years of potential life lost (YPLL) rate in a county.
-Infant mortality is also commonly used to examine global health differences, as well as to understand historic racial inequities in the US.
+Infant Mortality represents the health of a vulnerable age group and can provide context to support interpretion of the years of potential life lost (YPLL) in a county.
+Infant mortality is also commonly used to examine global health differences, as well as to understand historic racial inequities in the United States.

 Key Measure Methods

 Infant Mortality measures the number of deaths among children less than one year of age per 1,000 live births.
-Rates measure the number of events (i.e., deaths, births, etc.) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
+Rates measure the number of events (e.g., deaths, births) in a given time period (generally one or more years) divided by the average number of people at risk during that period.
 Rates help us compare data across counties with different population sizes.

 Infant death is a relatively rare event in most counties.
 Counties with smaller populations can see a lot of change in their rates of infant death data from year to year.
 Such changes are usually due to normal variation and are not necessarily caused by any actual change in the underlying risk of infant death in the county.
 To help determine if the infant death change in a county is due to normal variation or real change, we recommend examining the provided error margins.
-Error margins are statistical tools that consider variation in measures.
-If the error margins overlap year to year, it’s less likely that the variation in infant mortality reflects real underlying changes.
+Error margins are statistical tools that can aid interpretation of variation in measures.
+If the error margins overlap year to year, it’s less likely that the variation in Infant Mortality reflects real underlying changes.

 A missing value is reported for counties with fewer than 20 infant deaths in the time frame.

-The numerator is the number of total deaths for infants under one year of age.
+The numerator is the cumulative number of deaths occurring before one year of age.